techlore/plexus/README.md

 3. Almost everything works with minimal caveats
 4. Perfect or like-perfect experience

-## How To Add Your Applications & Contribute
+## How To Contribute Your Applications

-This is quickly thrown together so we can start collecting data.
-It's by no means perfect, and I am aware not everyone uses Github.

 ### Testing Standards

-- Test only Google Play Store applications (Regardless of where they came from, including the Aurora Store front end)
+- Test only Google Play Store applications (Regardless of where they came from, including the Aurora Store)
 - Kindly disable Netguard and other blockers
 - No Google Play Services
 - Pay extra attention to notifications as some will not properly work
 - If you're testing from MicroG, only input data in the last two columns, and utilize two "X"s for the standard sections.
-- If you're testing from a fully de-googled ROM (no MicroG, input data in the standard sections and mark the MicroG sections as "X"s
+- If you're testing from a fully de-googled ROM without MicroG, input data in the standard sections and mark the MicroG sections as "X"s

 ### Contribute Method 1 (Recommended)